Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2021.

 There’s no magic brand-new tech in the lower-end of the portable world, of course.
 If a projector fits in the palm of your hand, it will not be particularly bright nor kick out top notch detail.
 No micro projector works well during the day with the windows open either.

-This is one reason our best portable projector round-up includes almost all flavours in this category.
+This is one reason why our best portable projector round-up includes almost all flavours in this category.
 There’s a pick so small you could fit it in some large coat pockets.
-It is great for camping, travelling or for entertaining the kids without putting a TV in their room.

 The newer “lunchbox” style projector is a better fit for many, though.
 They offer a decent compromise of portability and performance, and will likely have the better software extras, as these are real lifestyle tech buys.

 Right at the top of the tree are projectors that blur the divide between normal and portable designs.
 They are only slightly smaller than some normal home projectors but have built-in speakers and other convenience features such as short-throw lenses.
 These mean the projector does not have to be as far from the screen to create a large, cinematic image, and they can be stowed away in the cupboard again once you're done with your viewing.

 Got all that?
 If that sounds like the kind of convenience and entertainment you're looking for, then read on for our best mini projectors of 2021.